superduper-io/superduper/docs/content/tutorials/training.md

 <div>![](/training/8_0.png)</div>
 </details>

-## Build Model

 Following that, we build our machine learning model.
 SuperDuperDB conveniently supports various frameworks, and for this example, we opt for PyTorch, a suitable choice for computer vision tasks.
 In this instance, we combine `torch` with `torchvision`.

 To facilitate communication with the SuperDuperDB `Datalayer`, we design `postprocess` and `preprocess` functions.
-These functions are then encapsulated with the model, preprocessing, and postprocessing steps to create a native SuperDuperDB handler.
+These functions are then wrapped with the `TorchModel` wrapper to create a native SuperDuperDB object.

 ```python
 from superduperdb.ext.torch import TorchModel